gbowerman/azure-myriad/README.md

 Note: VM Scale Sets are announced but not yet in preview:
-- These templates will only work with whitelisted Azure subscriptions.<br/> If your subscription hasn't been whitelisted for using VM Scale Sets, the resource type: <i>Microsoft.Compute/virtualMachineScaleSets</i> won't be recognized and the deployment will fail.
+- These templates will only work with whitelisted Azure subscriptions.<br/> We've not started whitelisting subscriptions externally yet, so trying to deploy these templates won't work yet.
+The examples templates are to provide an early view of the work.
-- API is not yet public and is subject to breaking change.
+- API is not yet public and there will be breaking changes, for example to how storage and network are declared and scaled.

 ### Limitations